 It is Guillaumot’s successor Hericart de Thury to whom we can attribute the organized arrangement of skulls and bones.
 Père Lachaise Cemetery is one of the 4 cemeteries created on the outer edges of Paris when cemeteries within the city were abolished in 1786.
 Its park-like atmosphere is a definite contrast to the atmosphere of the Catacombs.

 You also don’t have to wonder where you are in relation to life above ground.
 Note the street sign above.
 Now we know where we are in the city!

 The Location of the Catacombs

 In the Montparnasse neighborhood of Paris’ 14th arrondissement you will find the entrance to the Catacombes.
 Take the metro to the Denfert-Rochereau metro stop (Denfert-Rochereau was a Franco-Prussian war hero).
-This is also the location of a former city gate,Barrière d’Enfer literally Gate of Hell, where taxes were collected from those wishing to enter the city.
-The street rue d’Enfer is now part of rue St Michel (avenue Denfert-Rochereau becomes rue St Michel) and the square which was named Place d’Enfer is now named Place Denfert-Rouchereau.
+This is also the location of a former city gate,Barrière d’Enfer which literally translates Gate of Hell.
+Taxes were collected here from those wishing to enter the city.
+The street rue d’Enfer is now part of rue St Michel.
+Avenue Denfert-Rochereau becomes rue St Michel.
+The square which was named Place d’Enfer is now named Place Denfert-Rouchereau.